LOC Opens OSKAR Clinic in conjunction with Elaine Owen at Salford University

 The London Orthotic Consultancy is pleased to announce that it is opening a monthly clinic in the Gait Laboratory at the teaching hospital at the University of Salford which is located a mile outside Manchester City Centre.

-The Optimal Segmental Kinematic Approach to Rehabilitation (OSKAR) is an orthotic method of treating children with lower limb neuromuscular conditions caused by such conditions as cerebral palsy and spina bifida.
+The Optimal Segmental Kinematic Alignment approach to Rehabilitation (OSKAR) is an orthotic method of treating children with lower limb neuromuscular conditions caused by such conditions as cerebral palsy and spina bifida.
 It was originally developed by Elaine Owen MBE MSc SRP MCSP, a world renowned phsyiotherapist who was awarded an MBE in 2012 for services to children with disability.

 Impairments from cerebral palsy range in severity, usually in correlation to the degree of injury to the brain.
 The primary effects of cerebral palsy are impairments of muscle tone, motor functions, balance and posture.
 Exact symptoms will vary from child to child.